podhmo/django-sandbox/README.rst

 Of cource, normally, following such as below actions

-1. Create a project.
+1. Creating a project.
-2. Edit settings.
+2. Editting settings.
-3. Add code for something about you want to check for.
+3. Adding code for something about you want to check for.

 this is too tiresome, at least for me.